 - Complete at least 1 discovery flight.
 This flight can be arranged when you arrive at the school

 - Proof of Category 1 Aviation Medical passed.
 You will not be able to go solo until the medical is processed and received, which can take 3-6 months.
 Plan ahead and get the medical done well before your planned start date.

 You can apply online to start the process.
 Next steps will be:

 - Brief telephone interview to confirm your information and guide you through the process

 - Psychometric testing: You will be asked to complete a series of online assessments that evaluates candidates through aptitude, behavioural and ability tests to assess if they are suitable candidates for this intensive program.
 A (third-party) fee of $300 is applicable for the tests.

 - Enrollment offer

-If accepted into the program, you will be required to make a minimum deposit of CAD $5,000.00 to secure your place in the intake. $500 of this deposit will be used for administrative costs.
+If accepted into the course, you will be required to make a minimum deposit of CAD $5,000.00 to secure your place in the intake. $500 of this deposit will be used for administrative costs.
 The remaining $4500 will be left as a credit on your student account and will be applied to your program costs once you start training.